 She had further six visits to the A&E department of the local public tertiary hospital before being readmitted there because of a very high heart rate.
-When she was 34 weeks pregnant I had a call saying that the cardiologist wanted her to be delivered soon as they were unable to keen her heart rate in the normal range.
+When she was 34 weeks pregnant I had a call saying that the cardiologist wanted her to be delivered soon as they were unable to keep her heart rate in the normal range.
 I was not keen because of the prematurity risks to her babies.
 Her cardiologist them switched her from metoprolol and digoxin to a different medication called sotalol.
 Sotalol worked.
 It kept her heart rate in the normal range.
 But sotalol is a more dangerous drug as it can cause growth retardation of an unborn baby and can cause a newborn baby to have a low blood sugar level.
 As well this medication was not suitable when breastfeeding as it is excreted in breast milk and can cause a newborn baby to have a slow heart rate.

 At 36 weeks, I delivered her twins by elective Caesarean section.
-Twin 1 was a little boy who had birth weight of 3335gms.
-Twin 2 was little girl who had a birth weight of 3270gms.
+Twin 1 was a little boy who had a birth weight of 3335gms.
+Twin 2 was a little girl who had a birth weight of 3270gms.
 Both were born in good condition.
 Both were admitted briefly to the Special Care Baby Unit.
 Neither had any problems.
-After delivery Sam was switched from sotalol back to metoprolol which is much safer for breastfeeding.
+After delivery, Sam was switched from sotalol back to metoprolol which is much safer for breastfeeding.
 She did not have any issues with PSVTs after delivery.

-At her 6-week postnatal visit Sam said she was on metoprolol still and was not having any PSVT episodes.
+At her 6-week postnatal visit, Sam said she was on metoprolol still and was not having any PSVT episodes.
 She said a cardiac ablation procedure was being considered by the cardiologist later in the year if her PSVT problem persisted.
 Cardiac ablation is a procedure that destroys a small area of heart tissue that is causing rapid and irregular heartbeats and usually helps to restore a normal heart rate and rhythm.

 Sam did not have PSVT before this pregnancy.
-The exact reason of PSVT during pregnancy is unclear, but has been attributed to haemodynamic, hormonal, and autonomic changes related to pregnancy.
+The exact reason for PSVT during pregnancy is unclear but has been attributed to haemodynamic, hormonal, and autonomic changes related to pregnancy.
 Sam’s PSVT in pregnancy was far more severe than usual and posed considerable management challenges.
 As well there were the challenges of twins, threatened miscarriage, possible cervical incompetence, Caesarean section delivery and history of IVF.
 With careful team management, all has worked out well for mother and babies.